AlloyAbasali/Python-CPS-3320/README.md

 Description: Explore Python Libraries from PyPi.python.org and describes useful and/or interesting ways in which it might be used

-Project #3   Preterm_births.py
+Project #3   Preterm_births.ipynb

-Description: A complete "Web Dev Story" that adopts a Design Thinking approach to address a problem through a front-end website build
+Description: A complete "Web Dev Story" that adopts a Design Thinking approach to address a social problem in NJ using python libraries